Mask and Bauble Dramatic Society

 The Mask and Bauble Dramatic Society of Georgetown University is the oldest continuously running collegiate theatre troupe in the United States.
-Today, the Society is one of five theatre groups on the Georgetown campus and is entirely student-run.
-The group continues to provide an opportunity for students to develop artistic, technical, and administrative skills, while performing high-quality theatre in its 170th season.
+Today, the Society is one of four theatre groups on the Georgetown campus and is entirely student-run.
+The group continues to provide an opportunity for students to develop artistic, technical, and administrative skills, while performing high-quality theatre in its 174th season.

-Mask and Bauble produces four main stage shows annually, including the Donn B. Murphy One Acts Festival, which focuses on student-written work.
+Mask and Bauble produces three main stage shows annually, including the Donn B. Murphy One-Acts Festival, which focuses on student-written work.
 All shows are directed, produced, designed, and performed by students.

 History

 Mask and Bauble was founded in 1852 as The Dramatic Association of Georgetown College, staging its first show, Pizarro, a play by Richard Brinsley Sheridan, on February 27, 1853.
 World War I priorities caused a suspension of its performances, and after the war the group was revived with the new name of Mask and Bauble.
 The society was the first of its kind to use female actresses in 1922, as female roles were previously filled by male actors.
 It formally accepted female members in 1934.